lightvector/KataGo/docs/Analysis_Engine.md

       * `thisHash` - A string that will with extremely high probability be unique for each distinct (board position, player to move, simple ko ban) combination.
       * `symHash` - Like `thisHash` except the string will be the same between positions that are symmetrically equivalent.
 Does NOT necessarily take into account superko.
       * `currentPlayer` - The current player whose possible move choices are being analyzed, `"B"` or `"W"`.
+      * `rawStWrError` - The short-term uncertainty the raw neural net believed there would be in the winrate of the position, prior to searching it.
+      * `rawStScoreError` - The short-term uncertainty the raw neural net believed there would be in the score of the position, prior to searching it.
+      * `rawVarTimeLeft` - The raw neural net's guess of "how long of a meaningful game is left?", in no particular units.
+A large number when expected that it will be a long game before the winner becomes clear.
+A small number when the net believes the winner is already clear, or that the winner is unclear but will become clear soon.
    * `ownership` - If `includeOwnership` was true, then this field will be included.
 It is a JSON array of length `boardYSize * boardXSize` with values from -1 to 1 indicating the predicted ownership.
 Values are in row-major order, starting at the top-left of the board (e.g. A19) and going to the bottom right (e.g. T1).
    * `ownershipStdev` - If `includeOwnershipStdev` was true, then this field will be included.
 It is a JSON array of length `boardYSize * boardXSize` with values from 0 to 1 indicating the per-location standard deviation of predicted ownership in the search tree.
 Values are in row-major order, starting at the top-left of the board (e.g. A19) and going to the bottom right (e.g. T1).
    * `policy` - If `includePolicy` was true, then this field will be included.
 It is a JSON array of length `boardYSize * boardXSize + 1` with positive values summing to 1 indicating the neural network's prediction of the best move before any search, and `-1` indicating illegal moves.
 Values are in row-major order, starting at the top-left of the board (e.g. A19) and going to the bottom right (e.g. T1).
 The last value in the array is the policy value for passing.